SanskritiHarmukh/Forecasting-Stock-Market-Index/README.md

 # Streamlit: The fastest way to build and share data apps

-Streamlit :- Streamlit is an open-source python framework for building web apps for Machine Learning and Data Science.
+Streamlit is an open-source python framework for building web apps for Machine Learning and Data Science.
 We can develop and deploy our web app using Streamlit very easily.
 In just a few minutes you can build and deploy powerful data apps.